spryker/docker-sdk/docs/09-troubleshooting.md

 > Audience:
 >
-> - Everybody who have a problem running docker/sdk locally.
+> - Everyone who has an issue running the Docker SDK locally.
 >
 > Outcome:
-> - You may find a solution for your particular problem with docker/sdk.
+> - You can find a solution for your issue with the Docker SDK.

 ## Outline